Europe & Britain | Destination Guides

 You’ll also pass through the Armagnac vineyards and the pine trees of the Gascony region as you move toward the Pyrenees mountain range.
 There are plenty of steep ascents and hilly sections, but it is truly beautiful.
 The route arrives in Saint Jean Pied-de-Port, where the French Way begins and takes you on to Santiago de Compostela.

-RELATED CONTENT: A Pilgrim’s Progress: The religious sites of Northern Spain
+We think you’ll also like: A Pilgrim’s Progress: The religious sites of Northern Spain

 What happens when you arrive in Santiago de Compostela?